 OTC stocks trade outside major exchanges and are less regulated, making them difficult to find and trade.
-Those looking for bargains could consider over-the-counter (OTC) and pink sheet stocks as they offer a chance to buy shares in companies that may be overlooked by mainstream investors.
+Those looking for bargains could consider over-the-counter (OTC) and pink sheet stocks as they offer a chance to buy shares in companies that mainstream investors may overlook.

-This article will answer all your questions on OTC stocks and addresses the difficulties and risks involved in trading pink sheet stocks.
+This article will answer all your questions on OTC stocks and address the difficulties and risks of trading pink sheet stocks.

 OTC Stocks Quick Overview

 OTC stocks are not traded on a major stock exchange and are less regulated.
 You can buy and sell them during normal market hours and out-of-hours.
 OTC stocks are Optionable, can be leveraged, and can be bought in a Roth IRA.
 Some OTC stocks pay dividends.
 The safest OTC stocks are ones that are listed on the OTCQX market.